SavJackson/Udacity-Full-Stack-Web-Developer-Nanodegree---Project-3--Item-Catelog-/README.md

 Facebook Login: [Privacy Policy](https://www.termsfeed.com/blog/privacy-policy-url-facebook-app/ ) is required for all Facebook apps before the app is authorized to appear live (in production).
 Too problematic to build a live app using FB for a class project, because you need actual verifiable URLs that are not in localhost.
 FB apps in the Dev/Test environment support localhost but require that all developers/testers have access granted in advance of accessing the app.
 Because of this, it's not possible to provide reviewers access in advance to test/validate the project.
 Therefore I have opted only to provide OAuth authentication using Google, which provides an easier path to production with fewer restrictions.

 OAuth: The method of OAuth authentication in this project were handle on the front end.
-The authentication was only used to determine which user made what category, and if it could or could not edit and existing category or item. (see Example of Authentication screenshot)
+The authentication was only used to determine which user made what category and if it could or could not edit an existing category or item. (see Example of Authentication screenshot)

 ## Screenshots
 ## Database Model